Deepaksujay/Readit-Website/README.md

 # Readit
 ## An Informatory Website
 Repositry of Lab project of OOP Course i.e preparation of Website named **Readit** where any registered user can ask question and any other user can answer that question.
+View report for more features and to know about our project in detail.
 > Steps to run server on your local machine and experience **READIT**:
 1. Download this repo into your machine and open terminal in this folder
 2. Copy and paste below command in opened termainal and hit enter.
 This command activates virtual env